mikepfeiffer/azure-network-101/Project 1/README.md

 ## 1. Build and Deploy your VNET

+Create a new VNET in the WEST US 2 region with the following configuration.

 | Components  | CIDRs                |
 | ----------- | -----------          |
 | VNET        | 192.168.0.0/16       |